-Although computer workstation ergonomics guidelines as a science has been around for many years, few people take the time and energy to set up their computer workstation in an ergonomic fashion – and it’s common to experience muscle or joint aches and pains, in addition to the dreaded carpal tunnel syndrome or repetitive stress injury.
+Although computer workstation ergonomic guidelines as a science has been around for many years, few people take the time and energy to set up their computer workstation in an ergonomic fashion – and it’s common to experience muscle or joint aches and pains, in addition to the dreaded carpal tunnel syndrome or repetitive stress injury.

 Gaylord Bridegan, Certified Professional Ergonomists at the Mayo Clinic in Jacksonville, FL has some excellent tips in the following video regarding computer workstation ergonomics.